Silliman University: 1980s to recent history

 The 1980s saw the restoration of the university's Student Government and the approval of its constitution.
-After years of suppression by the Marcos regime, students were again allowed to self-organize in 1981.
+After years of suppression by the Marcos regime, students were again allowed to organize in 1981.
 The decade also witnessed the 100% board exam ratings of the Electrical Engineering, Nursing and Accountancy programs and the installation of solar-powered light posts in the campus in the years 1986 and 1989 respectively.

 In the 1990s the university shifted its grading system from alphabetical to numerical.
 In 1994, eleven Sillimanians landed in the top ten of that year's nursing board exam, with twenty two other Sillimanian takers occupying the top twenty posts.
 In that same year, Silliman alumnus Gonzalo O. Catan Jr. was awarded Most Outstanding Inventor in the fifth National Technology Fair.
 The decade also witnessed Silliman being cited as the university with the best published scientific paper in the Dr. Elvira O. Tan Awards; and in 1995, the university hosted the first ever International Conference on Biology and Conservation of Small Cetaceans of Southeast Asia, as well as the International Coral Reef Initiative Workshop.

 Toward the end of the decade, Silliman prepared for its centennial celebrations.
 To strengthen its local area network technology, the university installed fiber-optic cables that span the entire 62 hectare campus in 1999.
 In 2000, the Silliman Accountancy program ranked first in the country, culminating in its Physical Therapy program ranking first in 2001.

 Silliman University continues to draw support from the United Board for Christian Higher Education in Asia (UBCHEA), as well as from its alumni and other benefactors.
 The university has adopted a policy of providing education to the surrounding regions without depending much on tuition and other fees to meet its operational expenses.
 Recently, Silliman constructed the Portal West Building, a five-storey commercial building on campus, to help augment its operational expenses.
 In line with the same policy, it has leased portions of its properties to business entities to further raise its financial base.

 Because significant portion of the student population ride on motorbikes and scooters, the university has also aggressively adopted a "No Helmet-No Entry" policy.
 Silliman has likewise adopted a "No-Smoking Policy" on campus.

+Owing to its rich history, the university was declared as a National Historical Landmark by the National Historical Institute on June 19, 2002.
+A marker stating this declaration was installed inside the campus on September 23, 2022.

-Silliman is one of few private higher educational institutions in the country that have been granted full autonomous status by the Commission on Higher Education (CHED), the same government agency that recognized some of its programs as Centers of Excellence and Centers of Development.
-To date, the university has the highest number of accredited programs, fourteen of which have been granted Level IV accreditation status, the highest level that can be granted to individual programs.
+Silliman is one of few private higher educational institutions in the country with full autonomous status granted by the Commission on Higher Education (CHED), the same government agency that recognized some of its programs as Centers of Excellence and Centers of Development.